 Christmas in Madrid: The story behind my trip

 My spontaneous trip to Christmas Madrid

-You know that I always share on Instagram my Spain Travel Plans for the upcoming year, right? – Well, planning is essential to make our dream adventures happen.
+You know that I always share on Instagram my Spain Travel Plans for the upcoming year, right? – Well, planning is essential to making our dream adventures happen.
 But, come on, there´s always a place for a few spontaneous trips along the way.
 If life does not always give us a bunch of pleasant surprises, we should be the ones making it happen.

-So, waking up in a new city out of the blue? – Why not.
+So, waking up in a new city out of the blue? – Why not?
 I wished to get into the holiday mood before Christmas and set my eyes on Madrid.

 This was the short version of how I ended up on this unplanned trip to Christmas Madrid.
 Unannounced, unplanned, and unexpected mini-adventure of 2022 on my blog.
 To fully get what brought me to this point you´ll need to read the long version below – sorry.
 There are no easy answers to simple questions in travel – you should have figured it out by now.

 Christmas Markets Obsession

 So, you know how much I love visiting European Christmas markets in December.
 Honestly, who does not?! – I mean years ago I visited Vienna for the winter holidays and the cab driver was complaining for 30 mins about the fact that his city was flooded with people from Southern Europe in search of the Christmas spirit.
 “Vienna is overcrowded, overbooked, and overpriced” – he said and then asked where we came from.
 After he found out we were from Spain (e.g exactly those nasty southern – Europeans aiming to annoy him over the next few months) the broken ice between us returned to its place and the rest of the trip went on in complete silence.
 Ok, this guy was most likely not a cheerful and noisy Christmas market fan, but that´s one person.
 Most of us do fall for these cliche holiday experiences, don’t we? – It literally runs in our DNA.